NEW MEETING LOCATION: Starbucks Coffee on W. Grand off Broadway, from 6:00 - 6:45pm, located 2 blocks from

 But read the entire e-mail!

 1.Buy your ticket first.
 If you wait too long, there may be long lines at the box office, or the show maysell out ...
-Sorry, but we will not be saving seats for people in the theater.
+We will not be saving seats for people in the theater.